Lessons from the Philippines during a visit by a team from Bangladesh arranged through CDAC Network

 How bringing forward arguments for the elderly and disabled shaped flooding response in Pakistan

-CDAC Network (CDAC-N) is a growing platform of more than 30 humanitarian, media development, social innovation, technology, and telecommunication organisations, dedicated to saving lives and making aid more effective through communication and information exchange
+The CDAC Network is a growing platform of more than 30 humanitarian, media development, social innovation, technology, and telecommunication organisations, dedicated to saving lives and making aid more effective through communication, information exchange and community engagement.